Premsharan410/Smart-Traffic-Management-System-Using-OpenCV/README.md

 This project showcases the real-world integration of **AI and IoT** for solving urban traffic challenges.
 By combining live vehicle detection with dynamic traffic control, it significantly reduces waiting time and enhances traffic efficiency.

----

-## 📜 License

-This project is licensed under the **MIT License** — feel free to modify and expand.